20 recruitment strategies to win the war for talent in 2022

 1. Define quality of hire

-This holy grail of talent acquisition metrics is too often relegated to capturing how happy the hiring manager was with the recruiting process.
+Quality of hire, the holy grail of recruitment metrics, is too often relegated to capturing how happy the hiring manager was with the recruiting process.
 Consider instead measuring the success of your hires over two years in four areas: retention, performance, potential and promotion or pay.

 Once this has gained respectable momentum, consider weaving the results into a narrative as former CPO of Netflix Patty McCord did.
 Her quality of hire mantra?
 Making great hires is about recognising great matches.
 What’s yours?